voedger/reqmd/design.md

   - `IScanner`: Scans input directories/files to build a high-level model (`FileStructure` objects, coverage tags, etc.).
   - `IAnalyzer`: Performs semantic checks, identifies required transformations, and generates a list of `Actions`.
   - `IApplier`: Applies transformations (e.g., updating coverage footnotes, generating `reqmdfiles.json`).
-  - Any additional smaller interfaces if needed (e.g., `IMarkdownParser`, `ISourceCoverageParser`), or you can keep these as separate or internal to the scanner if you wish.

 ### **models.go**